La. Guard promotes Michael M. Greer to major general at Jackson Barracks

 |0

 This work, La.
-Guard promotes Michael M. Greer to major general at Jackson Barracks [Image 5 of 5], by CPT Peter Drasutis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Guard promotes Michael M. Greer to major general at Jackson Barracks, by CPT Peter Drasutis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-La.
-Guard promotes Michael M. Greer to major general at Jackson Barracks